muranhuli/Reordering-and-Compression-for-Hypergraph-Processing/README.md

-# Reordering and Compression for Hypergraph Analysis
+# Reordering and Compression for Hypergraph Processing

 ## Introduction
-This repository contains the source code for the Reordering and Compression for Hypergraph Analysis project.
+This repository contains the source code for the Reordering and Compression for Hypergraph Processing project.

 Below is a detailed description of the function of each directory and file.